 I’ve always left some kind of knowledge trail at every company I have been involved with.
 Sometimes it is for my own selfish use, because my memory can be short at times.
 But it means that I leave the organization in a slightly better place than when I started.

-As a result of practicing these things, I almost always have some content in place that a new person can use to aid their own knowledge; I rarely have to document a bunch of items at the last minute before my departure from a team.
+As a result of practicing these things, I always put some written content in place so that a new person can consume it to aid their own knowledge; I rarely have to document a bunch of items at the last minute before my departure from a team.
 I greatly appreciate it when someone else has shown the same attention on projects that I inherit.

 There is no silver bullet to replace professional diligence.
 Management of knowledge takes creativity and hard work.
 I have found the results to be well worth the effort.